amyjko/design-methods/chapters/analytical.md

 ---

-All of these methods, while quite powerful at accelerating evaluation, make some fairly fundamental assumptions about what makes design "good".And most of these assumptions implicitly conceive of "good" as efficient, learnable, and error-preventing.These methods do little, therefore, to assess the numerous [other conceptions of design quality|critique] we have discussed, such as accessibility or justice.To evaluate those, one has to consider other methods that explicitly focus on those qualities.Moreover, all depend on you to make assumptions about people too, drawing upon persona and assumptions of common knowledge, all of which may be untrue of marginalized groups.Design has a long way to go before its methods are truly equitable, focusing on the edge cases and margins of human experience and diversity, rather than on the dominant cases.It's your responsibility as a designer to look for those methods and demand their use.
+All of these methods, while quite powerful at accelerating evaluation, make some fairly fundamental assumptions about what makes design "good".
+And most of these assumptions implicitly conceive of "good" as efficient, learnable, and error-preventing.
+These methods do little, therefore, to assess the numerous [other conceptions of design quality|critique] we have discussed, such as accessibility or justice.
+To evaluate those, one has to consider other methods that explicitly focus on those qualities.
+Moreover, all depend on you to make assumptions about people too, drawing upon persona and assumptions of common knowledge, all of which may be untrue of marginalized groups.
+Design has a long way to go before its methods are truly equitable, focusing on the edge cases and margins of human experience and diversity, rather than on the dominant cases.
+It's your responsibility as a designer to look for those methods and demand their use.